Staging and grading of bowel cancer

 - T2 means the tumour has grown into the muscle layer of the bowel wall but no further.

-- T3 means the tumour has grown through the muscle layer of the bowel and into the tissues that surround the bowel, but not through the membrane covering the outside of the bowel (peritoneum).
+- T3 means the tumour has grown through the muscle layer of the bowel and into the outer layer of the bowel wall (serosa).

-- T4 means the tumour has grown through the outer layer of the bowel wall (serosa) and through the peritoneum.
+- T4 means the tumour has grown through the outer layer of the bowel wall (serosa) and into the tissue layer covering the outside of the bowel and other organs (peritoneum).
 A tumour at this stage can be described as T4a or T4b:

 - T4a means the tumour has caused a hole in the bowel wall (perforation) and cancer cells have spread outside the bowel.

-- T4b means it has grown into other nearby structures, such as other parts of the bowel or other organs in the body.
+- T4b means it has grown into other nearby structures, such as other parts of the bowel or nearby organs.

 Cross-section diagram showing the different layers of the bowel and the different T stages of cancer